AlexR3000/SeminarATC/README.md

 ## Demo API

 Included in this repository is a demo.
 The demo is build with Python and is implementing a flask server.
 The demo displays a folium map with markers representing the aircrafts.
-The demo provides to APIs.
-One continuously updates the displayed map by creating a new Iframe and loading the new map inside of it, the other creates said single map.
+The demo provides two API endpoints.
+One continuously updates the displayed map by creating a new Iframe and is loading the new map inside of it, the other creates said single map.

 - **Endpoint 1**
   - Method: GET